-SWG 645 The Professional Experience III (5) fall and summer only
+SWG 645 The Professional Experience III (5)

+fall and summer only

 Engages the students in 250 hours of supervised social work practice and provides opportunities to apply classroom learning in the field setting.
+"Y/E" grade only.
 Prerequisite: completion of foundation courses or advanced standing or instructor approval.
-Corequisite: SWG 513.
+Prerequisite: SWG 543.
+Corequisite: SWG 610, 693.